ed42311/100-days-of-code/log.md

 ## Day 13: 29 Jan 2017
 Got the stuff working on the weather app today, put it in codepen and it doesn't work.

+## Day 14: 30 Jan 2017
+Unity Roll a ball agian.
+Got he ground and some of the phsyics in place.
+Very cool stuff.